ANPR is a technology that is having a huge impact on traffic management. But what is it and what is driving its exponential rise in popularity?

 - Reduces the need for on-foot patrolling officers

-- ZatMobile mobile app extends ZatPark’s ANPR features to street-based enforcement officers
+- ZatMobile mobile app extends ZatPark’s ANPR features to on-foot staff

-- ZatMobile's ANPR capability speeds up vehicle observations and ticketing.
+- ZatMobile’s ANPR capability speeds up vehicle observations.

 Talk to us to discover how ZatPark ANPR can help you.